Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

  The `type` denotes the role of the asset and determines the type of components it can have and consequently what kind of properties it can store.

- In case of assets, the componets can be one or more of the following type:
+ In case of assets, the components can be one or more of the following type:

 - autodesk.design:assets.binary-1.0.0
 - autodesk.design:components.base-1.0.0